 What Is the Average Yearly Income of a Hair Stylist?

 Although the monetary compensation can be modest, a job as a hair stylist may be a good choice for those who enjoy working with their hands, conversing with clients and following fashion.
+As a hair stylist you will inspect, wash and dry clients' hair and scalp.
+Based on your inspection you will recommend different hair and scalp products.
+Hair services you may provide include coloring, cutting and texture changing.
+You may discuss any of these with clients to help them determine what services they'd like.
 The following chart gives more information about hair styling as a career.

 |Training Required||Licensed cosmetology program|